Zero6992/chatGPT-discord-bot/README.md

 ---
 > **Warning**
 >
->According to OpenAI's latest announcement, using unofficial API may result in the ban of your account.
-Please assess the risks yourself
+> #### 2023-03-18 GPT-4 is now supported and the dependency packages have been updated.
+Please reinstall the dependencies once again
 >
 > #### 2023-03-16 OpenAI has deactivated some accounts using UNOFFICIAL model.
-Recommend using official model
+Recommend using OFFICIAL model
-> #### 2023-03-14 Website ChatGPT model is unstable, suggest using the official API
-> #### 2023-03-03 Update: Official GPT-3.5 model
-> #### 2023-02-25 Update: Website ChatGPT model
 ## Features

 * `/chat [message]` Chat with ChatGPT!